 Erica Flores Baltodano has been widely recognized for her steadfast commitment to service and education in our community.
 For example, in March 2019, she received the 2018 Outstanding Woman Lawyer Award from the Women Lawyers Association of San Luis Obispo County for her active promotion of the advancement of women in the legal profession and in the community.
 In 2018, Ms. Baltodano was honored by the San Luis Obispo County Commission on the Status of Women for her exemplary contributions toward bettering the lives of others through hours of invaluable service to the community.
 On account of her lifelong work for social justice, environmental justice, and workers’ rights, Women’s March San Luis Obispo invited Ms. Baltodano to deliver the keynote address at its First Annual Women’s March in January 2017.

-Ms. Baltodano has served on the Board of Directors of San Luis Obispo Legal Assistance Foundation (SLOLAF) since 2017 and is now serving in the role of Board President.
+Ms. Baltodano has served on the Board of Directors of San Luis Obispo Legal Assistance Foundation (SLOLAF) since 2017 and has served in the role of Board President since 2019.
 SLOLAF provides free legal services to San Luis Obispo County seniors, veterans, and families in need.
 She is also a member of the National Advisory Council for The City Project, a Los Angeles-based civil rights and environmental justice organization she helped found, which works to achieve equal justice, democracy, and livability for all.

-In addition, Ms. Baltodano serves as an adviser to the Superintendent of San Luis Coastal Unified School District (SLCUSD), as a member of the Common Ground Advisory Task Force, which makes common ground recommendations for school district programs, policies, and practices regarding controversial issues in order to foster civil discourse and improve school conditions for all students.
-Ms. Baltodano is also a founding member of the newly formed San Luis Coastal Education Foundation, which seeks to partner with the private and public sector to support creative and innovative programs to enrich and provide equitable opportunities for San Luis Coastal students across the District, particularly in the wake of diminished funding caused by the Diablo Power Plant Closure.
+In addition, Ms. Baltodano has served as an adviser to the Superintendent of San Luis Coastal Unified School District (SLCUSD) since 2017 as a member of the Common Ground Advisory Task Force, which makes common ground recommendations for school district programs, policies, and practices regarding controversial issues in order to foster civil discourse and improve school conditions for all students.
+Ms. Baltodano has been a founding board member of San Luis Coastal Education Foundation, which has partnered with the private and public sector to support creative and innovative programs to enrich and provide equitable opportunities for San Luis Coastal students across the District since 2018.

 In January 2019, Ms. Baltodano began teaching Constitutional Law at San Luis Obispo College of Law, an accredited branch of Monterey College of Law.
 Consistent with her passion for education, Ms. Baltodano regularly facilitates field trips and conducts related civic lessons for local elementary school children, including visits to City Hall and the City Council chambers, the SLO County Government Building, and SLO County Superior Court.
 She is also a frequent speaker in elementary, high school, and university classrooms, as detailed under the Speaking & Teaching Engagements section below.

 In November 2017, Ms. Baltodano’s law partner husband was appointed by the Governor of the State of California to become a Superior Court Judge.
 Although he was appointed after nearly a year of intense state-wide vetting, the timing of his appointment also required him to run for election in June 2018.
-Ms. Baltodano served as Campaign Manager for the campaign to Elect Judge Baltodano 2018, ensuring a landslide 65-35 victory for her husband who now serves as the only local Superior Court Judge to be both appointed and elected.
-Ms. Baltodano has since served as an advisor to other local campaigns, including City Council and School Board.
+Ms. Baltodano served as Campaign Manager for the campaign to Elect Judge Baltodano 2018, ensuring a landslide 65-35 victory for her husband who now serves as the only local Superior Court Judge to be both appointed and campaign-elected.
+Ms. Baltodano has since served as an advisor to other local and statewide campaigns, including State Assembly, City Council, and School Board.

 Ms. Baltodano previously served as a board member for the organization formally known as the San Fernando Valley Girl Scout Council, Casa Cardenas, a San Gabriel Valley-based organization that provides mental health services to Latinos, San Luis Obispo MOMS Club (Moms Offering Moms Support), and UMCC preschool in San Luis Obispo.
-In 2015-2017, Ms. Baltodano served as co-chair of a successful annual fundraising campaign for a local PTA.
+In 2015-2017, Ms. Baltodano served as co-chair of a successful fundraising campaign for a local PTA.
 Ms. Baltodano attributes her passion for community service to her service-oriented parents and over ten years as a youth member of Girl Scouts USA.

 A generous supporter of several local non-profit organizations, Ms. Baltodano is proud to contribute toward the work of those who make our community a safer, happier, healthier, and more compassionate place for all.